xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 # Mint NFTs (v2) with the Aptos CLI

 This tutorial is intended to demonstrate how to programmatically mint NFTs on Aptos.
-It builds upon the simplest version of an NFT Collection creator manually minting an NFT to a receiver's account to eventually creating a more complex smart contract that facilitates users requesting an NFT and receiving it without ever having to get explicit signer approval from the Collection creator.
+The simplest version of a minting contract is the NFT collection creator manually minting and sending an NFT to a user.

+We build upon this several times until we eventually create an automated NFT minting smart contract that has:
+- A whitelist
+- An end time
+- An admin
+- The ability for the admin to enable & disable the mint

 ## Prerequisites